 Since 2007, the Monterey Peninsula Water Management District (MPWMD or District) has been the lead agency in developing and implementing the Integrated Regional Water Management Plan (IRWM Plan) for the Monterey Peninsula region.
-In 2017, the District reached out for assistance with this effort to the Regional Water Management Group.
-The Big Sur Land Trust agreed to take the lead in updating the IRWM Plan to 2016 standards and will also facilitate a project solicitation.
-MPWMD continued to maintain the IRWM web site and also facilitated a grant agreement with the Department of Water Resources for Prop 1 funds for Disadvantaged Communities.

 The IRWM region consists of coastal watershed areas in Carmel Bay and south Monterey Bay between Pt.
-Lobos on the south and the Fort Ord Dunes State Park on the north - a 38.3-mile stretch of the Pacific coast.
-The area encompasses the six Monterey Peninsula cities of Carmelby-the Sea, Del Rey Oaks, Monterey, Pacific Grove, Sand City, Seaside, and extends into portions of the unincorporated area of Monterey County in the Carmel Highlands, Pebble Beach and the inland areas of Carmel Valley and the Laguna Seca area.
+Lobos on the south and the Fort Ord Dunes State Park on the north -a 38.3-mile stretch of the Pacific coast.
+The area encompasses the six Monterey Peninsula cities of Carmel-by-the Sea, Del Rey Oaks, Monterey, Pacific Grove, Sand City, Seaside, and extends into portions of the unincorporated area of Monterey County in the Carmel Highlands, Pebble Beach and the inland areas of Carmel Valley and the Laguna Seca area.

-A funds sharing agreement for the Central Coast funding area consisting of coastal watersheds from Santa Cruz County to Santa Barbara County was executed in 2016 that will allow the Monterey Peninsula region to plan for receiving \$4.6 million in IRWM grant funding over the next several years.
+A funds sharing agreement for the Central Coast funding area consisting of coastal watersheds from Santa Cruz County to Santa Barbara County was executed in 2016 that will allow the Monterey Peninsula region to plan for receiving \$4.6 million in IRWM grant funding.
 Additional information is contained at the end of this chapter.